-http://dc.is2.byuh.edu/it240.2143b/ is the place to link your portfolio assignments.
+http://dc.is2.byuh.edu/it240.2141/ is the place to link your portfolio assignments.
 It is the Student Projects page for this class.

-1.3.7 Exams: (300 points)
+1.5.6 Exams: (200 points)

-Exams (quizzes) will be given on the days listed in the calendar.
-Exams are based largely on memorization of answers from the textbook.
+Exams will be given in class some days.
+They are based largely on memorization of answers from the textbook.
 We ask things like: What does URL stand for?
 What is the tag for a list item?
-What is the CSS for turning the background yellow?
+What is the CSS for turning the background vellow?